8KCool/ruby-on-rails-shop/README.md

 You can install demo data using command: `bin/rake db:seed`

-Application ready for start.
+Application ready to start.
 You can launch webserver with command `bin/rails server` and see home page at [localhost:3000](http://localhost:3000/) url.